 But religious indoctrination is dehumanizing and perhaps even malformational.

-At issue is what kind of rituals and routines are being taught, even unconsciously, in the classroom as our students go about their days?
-And are the expectations on teachers reasonable?
+We can begin by asking: what kind of rituals and routines are being taught, even unconsciously, in the classroom as our students go about their days?
+Are our expectations for teachers reasonable?
 Sustainable?
 Compassionate?
-How are we acknowledging the struggles of the educational sphere to one another?
+How are we acknowledging the struggle to educate others to one another?

 Classrooms and Injustice: Violence Meets Narrative

 We need not hide the negatives of racial injustice and profiling in the past.
 Particularly since these injustices remain today.
-But we also need to pair students’ awareness of injustice with sound social justice analysis and action.
+We also need to pair students’ awareness of injustice with sound social justice analysis and action.

 Maybe the problem is that we have lost a cohesive narrative.